jfe726/extending-monitoring/lab2/README.md

 ### Step 2.2: Connect to instance:

-Connect to instance via RDP:
+Connect to instance-activegate via RDP:

 Get RDP file and password from Google.